When can babies eat limes?

 Limes contain vitamin C, which helps our bodies absorb iron from plants and boosts our immune systems.
 However, limes also contain citric acid (less than lemons but more than grapefruits and oranges), which can be harsh on a baby’s developing digestive tract.5 The acidity of limes can also cause or worsen diaper rash, so avoid serving citrus and high-acid foods like tomato if your little one has a sore bum.

 Be sure to thoroughly wash limes before preparing them for your baby.
 Like all commercially-grown citrus fruit, limes tend to be sprayed with pesticides and coated with wax (some natural, like beeswax, and others artificial, like petroleum) that help prevent bruising in the shipping process.6

-Are limes a choking hazard for babies?
+Are limes a common choking hazard for babies?